vantage-sh/docs.vantage.sh/docs/connecting_azure_ea.md

 # Azure EA Account

-With the Azure EA integration, you will allow the service principal to have access at the billing scope level.
+With the Azure EA integration, you allow the service principal to have access at the billing scope level.

 :::note
 When you configure this integration, the Vantage service principal is granted **enrollment reader** permissions.
 The service principal does _not_ have permissions—nor will it ever attempt—to make any changes to your infrastructure.